Italo-99/manipulators/README.md

  - `vel_step`: How fast a movement in the joystick axis will make the end effector move during jacobian control.
  - `rot_step`: How fast a movement in the joystick axis will make the end effector rotate during jacobian control.
  - `js_step`: How fast a movement in the joystick axis will make the joints move during real time joints control.

+### Real robot operation

+To operate on a real robot first launch the appropriate driver.
+In the case of [Ars control ur drivers](https://github.com/ARSControl/ur_rtde_controller/tree/humble) use:

+    ros2 launch ur_rtde_controller rtde_controller.launch.py ROBOT_IP:=192.168.xx.xx enable_gripper:=true/false

+Then you can launch the planner without joint state publisher as joint state feedback will be provided by real hardware:

+    ros2 launch manipulators planner.launch.py publish_joint_states:=False ur_type:=<ur_type> gripper:=True/False

+Finally launch the real_control_driver node:

+    ros2 launch manipulators real_control_driver.launch.py ur_type:=<ur_type>

+The real control driver parameters for each ur type can be found in `config/drivers/`, the parameters are:

+ - `velocity_topic`: Where the velocities for joints will be published, depends on the driver used.
+ - `joints_names_group`: List of joint names.
+ - `kp`: Proportionality constant for acceleration.
+ - `spinner_rate`: Frequency for control.
+ - `min_motor_speed`: If required velocity is under this value motor will stop.

 # Custom implementations